Overview

 April 2017

-The 1:13 Super Mario World run pushed my name into wider gaming coverage and eventually into Guinness recognition.
+My 1m13s run pushed my name into wider coverage and opened the door to both national and Guinness recognition.

 February 2018